asbroad/model_based_shared_control/README.md

 ```Shell
   catkin_make
   ```

-### Description of the System

-Our shared control framework relies on a learned model of the system and control dynamics.
-The model of the joint system is learned from demonstration data and can be learned offline or online.
-This model is computed through an approximation to the Koopman Operator.
-The control allocation algorithm is based on Maxwell's Demon Algorithm (MDA).
-A step-by-step set of instructions for how to run each part of the system can be found in the next section.

 ### Running the System
 1. **Connect PS3 Controller**: To connect your PS3 joystick to your computer, open a terminal and run